userver-framework/userver/scripts/docs/en/userver/logging.md

 If some line of code generates too many logs and a small number of them is enough, then `LOG_*` should be replaced with `LOG_LIMITED_*`.
 For example, `LOG(lvl)` should be replaced with `LOG_LIMITED(lvl)`; `LOG_DEBUG()` should be replaced with `LOG_LIMITED_DEBUG()`, etc.

-In this case, log message is outputed only if the message index is a power of two.
+In this case, the log message is written only if the message index is a power of two.
 The counter is reset every second.

 Typical **recommended** places to use limited logging: